Do-It-Yourself: Shore Power

 Larger boats can satisfy their need for more power using a 50A 125V or a 50A 125/250V cordset, assuming that your marina provides 50A service.
 While these cordsets can handle lots more amperage than the conventional 30A cords, it’s also common to find some boats using two 30A cordsets.
 The advantage of using the 50A 125/250V cordset is that you can run 250V products, like stoves other large appliances.

-It’s vital that you use plugs and receptacles that are intended to be used together, or you could create big problems.
+It is vital that you use plugs and receptacles that are intended to be used together, or you could create big problems.
 Never use a cord that has the bent terminal altered, and never force a plug to fit.
 The plug should fit easily and stay in place after twisting.
 For extra security and waterproof protection, always use a weatherproof cover and a threaded ring.

 They’ve done away with the threaded sealing ring and created a clever one-handed locking system.
 It has a better waterproof seal using their new jaw clamp, an integral LED light to help you find your way to the boat inlet in the dark, a secondary lock for a more secure hookup, and an LED power indicator so you’ll know that power is flowing through your cord.
-That’s the good news.

 While docks for smaller boats are usually equipped with 30A power pedestals, and docks for larger boats are equipped with 50A pedestals, you may find when you arrive at a new marina that the pedestal at the dock doesn’t match your shore power cord.
 Let’s say, for example, that you’ve got a powerboat equipped with 50A, 125V service but the harbormaster sends you to an end-tie, and the dock only has 30A service.